White Space Scrimmage Continues with Fresh Tests Ahead

 October may not be the month for an FCC order on operations in the so-called white spaces (a.k.a. interference zones), or unused channels in the DTV spectrum.

+Friday evening before the Columbus Day weekend, the commission announced it would undertake more testing of the prototype white space devices and their ability to detect—and avoid interfering with—broadcast signals.
+The companies touting the prototype devices (Microsoft, Philips and Motorola) had conducted their own tests and had urged the commission to perform additional testing before making a decision.
+The FCC has already conducted a first round of tests and announced the results last summer.
 Parties interested in submitting devices for this testing program were requested to advise the OET to make arrangements to deliver their devices to the commission as soon as possible.
 The FCC said that further details of the testing program would be announced at a later date and that this information would be made available on the commission Web site,